Browse Articles

 Essential Italian Adjectives and How to Use Them Correctly

-Being able to describe people, things and places is part of what makes human interaction so colorful and expressive.
-We all have impressions of things being ‘beautiful’, ‘funny’, or ‘disgusting’, and when speaking Italian, we need to know how to express the same ideas, don’t we?
-Adjectives in Italian differ from English in a three […]
+Mastering Italian Adjectives: Rules for Gender, Number, and Word Order Being able to describe people, things and places is part of what makes human interaction so colorful and expressive.
+We all have impressions of things being ‘beautiful’, ‘funny’, or ‘disgusting’, and when speaking Italian, we need to know how to express the same ideas, don’t […]

 Read more →